From May 2018 the law is changing and we need to inform you of how we are storing and using your data.

-- Only contact you with relevant communications relevant to our services and ways you can support us.
+- Only contact you with relevant communications about our services and ways you can support us.

-- To gain explicit consent where possible as to how you would like to be contacted and adhere to these communication preferences when supplied.
+- Gain explicit consent where possible as to how you would like to be contacted, and adhere to these communication preferences when supplied.

-- A service user of our clinical or supportive services
+- A user of our clinical or supportive services

 - Signing up to receive information from us